 But I’ve yet to share the number one potato salad that worms its way into nearly every BBQ, picnic or just good old fashioned supper at my house, the one I’m proud as punch to share when I go to other’s homes as well.

 This classic potato salad is the one I grew up on.
-It’s the recipe my Grandma Mary Jane made, then passed onto my mom who made it to accompany every hamburger, grilled ribs or other summer deliciousness, and who then passed it onto me and my sister.
-It’s the recipe I spent many a summer afternoon making alongside my amazing mama, just like she did with hers.
+It’s the recipe my Grandma made, then passed onto my mom who made it to accompany every hamburger, grilled ribs or other summer deliciousness, and who then passed it onto me and now my daughters.
+It’s the recipe I often spend making alongside my amazing daughters.
 In fact, I’ve made it so many times I don’t even need the recipe.
 You know a recipe is that good when you know it by heart.

 So, here’s how to make the best potato salad ever.
 Let’s get started…

 How to Make the Best Potato Salad